 A simple fall can tear the Triangular Fibro-Cartilage Complex (TFCC) in your wrist when you break your fall with your hands.
 This same injury often occurs to those playing sports that put pressure and rotation on the wrist (like racquet sports) and in people over 50 due to degenerative tears.
-The physicians at Georgia Hand, Shoulder & Elbow in Atlanta and Marietta, Georgia encourage you to schedule an appointment as soon as possible after injuring your wrist.
+The physicians at Georgia Hand, Shoulder & Elbow in Atlanta, Athens, and Marietta, Georgia encourage you to schedule an appointment as soon as possible after injuring your wrist.
 Their experienced orthopaedic team will develop a treatment plan that’s suited for the severity of your injury and your optimal recovery.

 The Triangular Fibro-Cartilage Complex (TFCC) is located on the ulnar (small finger) side of the wrist.
 It is comprised of several wrist ligaments and a fibrocartilage disk.
 This structure serves to stabilize the wrist and forearm through rotation (pronation and supination) and also transfers 20% of the force from the hand to the ulna.

 The TFCC may be injured by a trauma or attritional wear over time.
 The traumatic event is typically associated with simultaneous loading and rotation of the wrist.
 Falls onto an outstretched hand and fractures of the distal radius are also associated with traumatic TFCC injuries.

 Pain along the ulnar aspect of the wrist is the most common complaint of patients with symptomatic TFCC tears, regardless of mechanism.
 This pain will often increase with forearm rotation when force is placed across the wrist joint and with the deviation of the wrist ulnar toward the TFCC.